Online trichomoniasis test referral · Australia-wide testing

 Yes.
 The older wet-mount microscopy method detects only about 60 percent of trichomoniasis infections that the modern NAAT can detect.
 A negative wet-mount in someone with ongoing symptoms is a reasonable trigger for NAAT testing.
 The wet-mount sees the parasite directly under the microscope, which requires the parasite to be alive and visibly moving at the moment of examination — the NAAT detects genetic material regardless.
 The Specialist GP can arrange the NAAT alongside any other testing needed.

 They are different conditions but can present similarly.
-Bacterial vaginosis (BV) is an imbalance in the normal vaginal bacteria, not a sexually transmitted infection in the same sense.
+Bacterial vaginosis (BV) is a shift in the normal vaginal bacteria; recent Australian research now considers it sexually transmissible, though it is not a classic STI like trichomoniasis.
 Trichomoniasis is an STI caused by a parasite.
 Both can cause vaginal discharge, fishy odour, and elevated vaginal pH.
 Testing distinguishes the two: a NAAT for trichomoniasis is positive or negative; BV is diagnosed by characteristic features and sometimes specific BV testing.
-Both are treatable, but the medications differ.
+Both are treatable, but the treatments differ.

 Yes.
 The standard test in men is a first-part urine NAAT — the same sample type used for chlamydia and gonorrhoea.
 Hold the urine for at least an hour before collecting.
 For men with urethral symptoms that persist after standard chlamydia and gonorrhoea treatment, trichomoniasis testing is reasonable particularly if the female partner has any vaginitis symptoms.